-Fescue is a cool-season grass variety that can withstand lightly-shaded areas, but won’t thrive under dense shading.
-Some sub-varieties- like Tall Fescue- have additionally adapted to thrive under conditions of low soil nutrient.
-This is an important advantage because many grasses growing under tree-shades tend to die due to having to compete for minimal soil nitrogen with the roots of these trees.
+Fescue is a cool-season grass variety that can withstand lightly-shaded areas but won’t thrive under dense shading.
+Some sub-varieties- like Tall Fescue- have additionally adapted to thrive under conditions of low soil nutrients.
+This is an important advantage because many types of grass growing under tree shades tend to die due to having to compete for minimal soil nitrogen with the roots of these trees.

-- St. Augustine Grass
+3. St. Augustine grass

 Specific St. Augustine Grass sub-varieties that are highly shade-tolerant include Palmetto, Sapphire, and Seville.
-These varieties only require four hours of daily, direct exposure to sunlight to thrive.
-Still, they are best-reserved for partially-shaded lawns, as they may struggle to thrive in lawns that are deeply shaded.
+These varieties only require 4 hours of daily-direct exposure to sunlight to thrive.
+Still, they are best reserved for partially-shaded lawns, as they may struggle to thrive in deeply shaded lawns.

-This bluegrass variety is the most-adapted to shady, cool, and wet conditions, making it great for shaded lawns in colder regions.
-Rough Bluegrass doesn’t even need direct sunlight exposure at all, as it requires just over four hours of dappled sunlight per day to thrive.
+This bluegrass variety is the most adapted to shady, cool, and wet conditions, making it great for shaded lawns in colder regions.
+Rough Bluegrass doesn’t even need direct sunlight exposure at all, as it requires just over 4 hours of dappled sunlight per day to thrive.

-- Perennial Ryegrass
+5. Perennial Ryegrass

 What southern grass grows in shade?

-Below, we take a look at how various factors should affect your decision-making when picking a shade-tolerant turf-grass for your Southern lawn:
+Below, we take a look at how various factors should affect your decision-making when picking a shade-tolerant turf grass for your Southern lawn:

 For a shaded lawn in the South, your best chance at achieving aesthetic appeal is to pick a grass type whose natural appearance masks the stresses caused by the low-light conditions.

-- Climate Conditions
+2. Climate Conditions

 Add some shade to the equation- and what you have is a rather unfriendly growth environment for warm-season turf-grass varieties like Zoysia.
 Instead, go for a cold-season turf-grass variety like Fine Fescue.

-- Soil Conditions
+3. Soil Conditions

 Across the South, most soil types have good drainage properties, making lawns in the region great for growing water-sensitive grass varieties like Zoysia and St. Augustine grass that tend to suffer from drought whenever the soil is overwatered due to frequent rainfalls and poor soil drainage.

 The excessive shade provided by trees normally hampers the growth of most turf-grass varieties.
-What’s more, trees tend to make use of most of the moisture and nutrients in your lawn soil, leaving little for grass to thrive on.
+Moreover, trees tend to use most of the moisture and nutrients in your lawn soil, leaving little for grass to thrive on.
 This, however, doesn’t mean that you can’t successfully grow grass beneath a tree-shaded lawn area.